This page explains how and why we use personal data when investigating a complaint someone has made about us.

 Given our role as a regulator, where necessary we also share personal data with other regulators, public authorities and law enforcement agencies both inside and outside the UK.
 In some circumstances, where appropriate, we choose to share this information and, in others, we are obliged for legal reasons to share the information.

-When this personal data is transferred outside the EU
+When this personal data is transferred outside the UK and the EU

 Learn about your rights